madajaju/EmbracingDigitalTransformation/docs/episodes/edt-4/episode.md

     - Data Lake
     - Data Mesh
     - Data Lineage

-date:
+date: 2020-06-30
 guests:
     - Darren W Pulsipher

 img: thumbnail.png
-summary: In this episode, we will talk about the Information Management Maturity Model and how we can use that model to help our organizations move forward.
-This model can help you identify where your organization is and where it is going in its information management strategy, ultimately deriving maximum business value from your data
+summary: "In this episode, we will talk about the Information Management Maturity Model and how we can use that model to help our organizations move forward.
+This model can help you identify where your organization is and where it is going in its information management strategy, ultimately deriving maximum business value from your data"
 ---

 {% include soundcloud.html id="edt4" title="#4 Information Management Maturity Model" %}